polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-your-first-substrate-chain/setup.md

     ```bash
     git clone -b v3.0.0+monthly-2021-05 --depth 1 https://github.com/substrate-developer-hub/substrate-node-template
     ```
-2. Compile the Node Template
+2. Compile the Node Template and update to the latest parity database

     ```bash
     cd substrate-node-template
     # NOTE: you should always use the `--release` flag

+    cargo update -p parity-db
+    # TIP: this updates parity-db to v0.2.4

     cargo build --release
     # ^^ this will take a while!
     ```